-Digital media maker and visual artist, Amee Evans Godwin brings three decades of experience working in video and mixed media.
-Based in Northern California, Evans Godwin's work is a meditative investigation of life-force energy and form created by layered elements drawn from nature and the body.
+As a digital photographer and visual artist, I've been working in video and mixed media for more than three decades, creating site-specific projections and other media/music experiences.
+Based in Northern California, my work is a meditative investigation of life-force energy, mood, color and form using layered or collaged elements drawn from landscape, historical and scientific data, and experiences related to nature, identity, and the body.

 Masters Degree, Interactive Telecommunications Program, Tisch School of the Arts, New York University